Teen in triple fatal crash arraigned

 Teen charged in triple fatal crash arraigned

-The Bellport teen accused of killing three people while fleeing from police was driving a stolen sport utility vehicle so fast that it split another car in half, Suffolk County prosecutors said Wednesday.
+The Bellport teen accused of killing three people while fleeing from police was driving a stolen sport utility vehicle so fast that it split another car in half on impact, Suffolk County prosecutors said Wednesday.

-Suffolk District Judge James Saladino ordered Nahriek Belford, 17, held on $500,000 cash bail or bond during an arraignment at Stony Brook University Medical Center, where he is recovering from injuries from Saturday’s fatal crash.

-Brendan Ahern, the bureau chief of the Suffolk District Attorney’s vehicular crimes unit, said investigators suspect Belford may have been smoking marijuana prior to the crash.
-Ahern said Belford does not have a criminal record but is a member of the Bloods’ Natural Born Killers set.

-Suffolk police said Jerome Weingarten, 74, of Middle Island and his wife Randee, 71, were killed after Belford plowed into their Honda CRV at a deadly speed.
+Prosecutor Brendan Ahern said Nahriek Belford was driving a stolen Nissan Rogue westbound on Route 25 in Middle Island at a “deadly rate of speed” late Saturday when the SUV struck a 2009 Honda CRV attempting to make a left turn onto Birchwood Park Drive.
+Jerome Weingarten, 74, of Middle Island and his wife Randee, 71, were pronounced dead at the scene.

+“The tremendous force of the crash literally sliced the CRV in half,” Ahern said Wednesday after Belford was arraigned in Stony Brook University Hospital’s burn unit, where he is recovering from injuries from l the crash.
+His right arm was in a cast, and he appeared to have suffered a burn on his forehead.

-Belford’s half-brother Angelo Belford, 17, a passenger in the stolen Nissan Rogue, was also killed in the crash, police said.
-Another passenger in the Nissan, Jaquelle Funderburke, 16, was also seriously injured.
+Belford’s half-brother, Angelo Belford, 17, a passenger in the stolen Nissan, was also killed in the crash, police said.
+Another passenger in the Nissan, Jaquelle Funderburke, 16, was seriously injured.

+Ahern said Belford is known on the street as “Rico” and is a member of the Bloods and is affiliated with the gang’s NBK — Natural Born Killers — set.
+Belford does not have a prior criminal record.

+Investigators suspect Belford may have been smoking marijuana prior to the crash, Ahern said.

 Comments